alagalah/gbp-devstack/README.rst

     vagrant ssh [devstack-control|devstack-compute-1]
     cd devstack

-    You shold stack and unstack from $HOME/devstack directory.
+    You should stack and unstack from $HOME/devstack directory.
     Rename [compute|control]-local.conf to local.conf and copy it into this directory.
 You can easily copy to VM by placing the file into git root directory (devstack-node) in your host machine.
 The file will be uploaded to VM into /vagrant directory.